Summer Camp

 • Squirt guns

-Any retained items will be returned to the camper prior to departure from camp.
+*Any retained items will be returned to the camper at the end of camp.

 Parental Consultation